 The ACT is a college entrance examination accepted by all college admissions offices throughout the country as an alternative to the SAT.
 Because the ACT tests students in a different manner than the SAT, some students find it better suited to their aptitude.
 Some parents and even a few educators still mistakenly believe there is an advantage to submitting the SAT over the ACT.
-However, every school in the United States accepts the ACT on an equal par with the SAT, so the focus should be solely based on which test is a better fit for the student, and Next Level Learning provides professional ACT instructors who can help make that determination.
+However, every school in the United States accepts the ACT on an equal par with the SAT, so the focus should be solely based on which test is a better fit for the student.
+Next Level Learning provides professional ACT instructors who can help make that determination.

-While Next Level’s highly trained ACT instructors are well versed in the structure, content, strategy, and timing of the ACT, our experience has shown that properly assessing a student’s unique learning style and aptitude while simultaneously building effective rapport allows our instructors to design a tutoring approach that will achieve the quickest and most desirable results.
+While Next Level’s highly trained ACT instructors are well versed in the structure, content, strategies, and timing of the ACT, our experience has shown that properly assessing a student’s unique learning style and aptitude while simultaneously building effective rapport allow our instructors to design a tutoring approach that will achieve the quickest and most desirable results.
 Next Level instructors know the ACT well and have years of experience successfully supporting students.

 Students typically take the ACT two to three times, generally in the 11th grade and again in the 12th grade, allowing sufficient time between each test for additional practice and focused ACT preparation.
 The test is offered on a variety of dates throughout the school year.
 Please see our ACT Test Dates page for this year’s schedule.